Who Is Chadwick Boseman?

 Following a return to dramatic fare with Thurgood (2017), about a case early in the legal career of Justice Thurgood Marshall, Boseman was ready for his superhero closeup in Black Panther.
 The film not only shattered box office records upon its February 2018 release, raking in an estimated $218 million domestically over the four-day President's Day weekend, it went on to earn an Academy Award nomination for Best Picture.

-Later in 2018, Boseman's Black Panther rejoined Iron Man, Thor, Captain America and other Marvel cohorts on screen for Avengers: Infinity War.
+Boseman's Black Panther later rejoined Iron Man, Thor, Captain America and other Marvel cohorts on screen for Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 Early Career: Training and Stage Work